pscally1005/pscally1005.github.io/_posts/recipes/meatless/DRAFT2025-02-10-cheesy-rice.markdown

 - mexican cheese
 - shredded cheese
 - vegetarian
+- velveeta
+- american cheese
 Description: This healthier cheesy rice and broccoli uses my homemade <a href="/recipes/cheese-sauce">Gooey Cheese Sauce</a>, and is dead simple to put together.
 Just simmer the rice, roast the broccoli, and mix with the sauce.
-Nice and simple vegetarian meal with still a decent amount of protein for not having any meat
+Nice and simple vegetarian meal with still a decent amount of protein for not having any meat.
+For another recipe with my <a href="/recipes/cheese-sauce">Gooey Cheese Sauce</a>, check out my <a href="/recipes/two-ingredient-mac-and-cheese">Two Ingredient Mac & Cheese</a>
 Instructions:
 - Add rice, bouillon powder, and water to a medium pot.
 Cover and bring to a boil over high heat.
 Reduce to medium, and let simmer for about 20 minutes, until fully cooked and water is absorbed.
 Set aside

 - Add your broccoli to a bowl, and season with lemon juice, paprika, chili powder, garlic powder, onion powder, and salt.
 Transfer to a parchment lined cookie sheet, and roast at 400F for about 30 minutes, until tender and lightly charred.
 Set aside

-- In a large bowl, combine together the rice, broccoli, and cheese sauce.
+- In a large bowl, combine together the rice, broccoli, and <a href="/recipes/cheese-sauce">Gooey Cheese Sauce</a>.
 Divide into 4 servings
 - <center><img src="/assets/Food/Meatless/Cheesy Rice/bowl.jpg" alt="" class="instruction-image"></center>
 ---